some45bucks/IsaacLab-HARL/README.md

 This will uninstall the default HARL and reference this one instead, recognizing any changes to the code that you make.

-At this point you should be able to run the trained multi-agent homogeneous environment.
+At this point you should be able to run the trained cooperative bar balancing task.

 ```bash
 cd IsaacLab